Nerogar/OneTrainer/LAUNCH-SCRIPTS.md

 ### Installing the required Python version for OneTrainer:

 - If you've received a warning that your system's Python version is incorrect, then your system doesn't have Conda installed, and has instead tried to create a Python Venv with your host's default Python version.
 If that version is incompatible with OneTrainer, then you'll have to resolve the problem by manually installing a compatible version.
-- Begin by deleting the `.venv` sub-directory inside the OneTrainer directory, to erase the invalid Python Venv (which was created with the wrong Python version).
-It's a hidden directory, so you will have to enable "show hidden files" if you're using a file manager.
+- Begin by deleting the `venv` sub-directory inside the OneTrainer directory, to erase the invalid Python Venv (which was created with the wrong Python version).
 - Now you'll have to choose which solution you prefer.
 - The most beginner-friendly solution is to install [Miniconda](https://docs.anaconda.com/miniconda/) on your system.
 OneTrainer will then automatically install and manage the correct Python version for you.
 You can stop reading here if you're choosing this solution.
 Everything will work automatically after that.
 - Alternatively, if you prefer a more lightweight and advanced solution, then you can use [pyenv](https://github.com/pyenv/pyenv), which allows you to set the exact Python version to use for OneTrainer's directory.
 If you're on Linux, then read their "[automatic installer](https://github.com/pyenv/pyenv?tab=readme-ov-file#automatic-installer)" section and follow the instructions.
 If you're on a Mac instead, then read their "[Homebrew](https://github.com/pyenv/pyenv?tab=readme-ov-file#homebrew-in-macos)" section (which is an open-source package manager for Macs).